ifarfan/k3s-on-raspberrypi/README.md

    $> ansible-playbook playbooks/reset_pi_password.yml
    ```

-1. Ensure you can still ssh to the RPi cluster, see sample `~/.ssh/config` excerpt below
+1. Ensure you can ssh to the RPi cluster, see sample `~/.ssh/config` excerpt below
    ```
    Host 192.168.136.2*
         User pi